binance-exchange/binance-official-api-docs/user-data-stream.md

   "P": "0.00000000",             // Stop price
   "F": "0.00000000",             // Iceberg quantity
   "g": -1,                       // OrderListId
-  "C": "null",                   // Original client order ID; This is the ID of the order being canceled "x": "NEW",                    // Current execution type "X": "NEW",                    // Current order status "r": "NONE",                   // Order reject reason; will be an error code.
+  "C": null,                     // Original client order ID; This is the ID of the order being canceled "x": "NEW",                    // Current execution type "X": "NEW",                    // Current order status "r": "NONE",                   // Order reject reason; will be an error code.